eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 4. For HTTP challenge, this means setting up a small text/html file, populating it with the secret string sent by LetsEncrypt, under the DNS name in question (`nginx.demo.wbitt.com`).
 This means: `http://nginx.demo.wbitt.com/.well-known/acme-challenge/<SECRET/TOKEN>` .
 Since we have Traefik working as a reverse proxy for our services, Traefik sets up a file at a temporary location - for this DNS name `nginx.demo.wbitt.com` - sets up the necessary URL routing to this file, and informs LetsEncrypt that the challenge is ready to be verified.
 5. Letsencrypt tries to fetch the challenge-file containing the secret, by accessing it through the DNS name the certificate is being requested for, i.e. `nginx.demo.wbitt.com` .
 6. If the verification succeeds, LetsEncrypt issues the SSL certificate against that DNS name `nginx.demo.wbitt.com` , which Traefik stores it in it's certificate store file `acme.json`.
-7. Traefik deletes the temporary text/html file it created earlier for challenge verification, and deletes any URL routing it had set up for this.
+7. Traefik clears up the challenge by deleting the temporary text/html file it created earlier for challenge verification, and deletes any URL routing it had set up for this.

 As you can see from the steps above, for HTTP challenge to succeed, your web server - or, reverse proxy in this case - should be accessible over the internet.
 The DNS zone file for your domain should have a host entry (`nginx.demo.wbitt.com`), which should point to the public IP of this web-server/reverse-proxy.
 It is not necessary for the DNS entry to be an `A` record.
 It could be a CNAME, eventually pointing to an IP.
 For example your DNS zone file can look like this: